History of Singapore in Timeline

 September 1945: Formal surrender of Japanese forces

-1945: British forces planned to liberate Singapore in 1945/1946
+1945: British forces planned to liberate Singapore

 1945: Singapore returned to British control

-In 1945, following Japan's surrender in World War II, Singapore returned to British control as a Crown colony.
+In 1945, following Japan's surrender in World War II, Singapore was returned to British control as a Crown colony.

-February 1946: Tomoyuki Yamashita hanged
+February 1946: Tomoyuki Yamashita hanged for war crimes

-April 1946: British Military Administration ended
+April 1946: British Military Administration ends

-On April 1, 1946, the British Military Administration ended, and Singapore became a separate Crown Colony.
+On 1 April 1946, the British Military Administration ended, and Singapore became a separate Crown Colony.

-1946: British forces planned to liberate Singapore in 1945/1946
+1946: British forces planned to liberate Singapore

 July 1947: Executive and Legislative Councils established